14 Danger Zone

 3. The number is actually dependent on other parameters, like whether early stopping is used, the number of classes, etc.↩︎

-4. As we mentioned in the statistical section, many older methods are still valid and useful, but it’s not clear what would be gained by using things like a standard support vector machine or hidden markov model related to more recently developed or other techniques that have shown more flexibility.↩︎
+4. As we mentioned in the statistical section, many older methods are still valid and useful.
+But it’s not clear what would be gained by using things like a basic support vector machine or knn-regression related to more recently developed or other techniques that have shown more flexibility.↩︎